module Froc:Functional reactive programmingsig..end

 the equality function) to the old value.
 The default equality holds

-(incomparable values are always not
+if the values compare to 0 (incomparable values are always not

 equal).
 It is encouraged that behaviors of the same type always be